apache/iceberg/site/docs/contribute.md

 * If a PR is related to an issue, adding `Closes #1234` in the PR description will automatically close the issue and helps keep the project clean
 * If a PR is posted for visibility and isn't necessarily ready for review or merging, be sure to convert the PR to a draft

+### Merging Pull Requests

+Most pull requests can be merged once a single [committer](https://www.apache.org/foundation/how-it-works/#committers) other than the author is satisfied with the code in the PR (exceptions that require additional input from the community are detailed below).
+[Committers are trusted](https://infra.apache.org/new-committers-guide.html#the-committers-way) to act in the best [interest of the project](https://community.apache.org/projectIndependence.html#apache-projects-are-managed-independently).

+Before merging all review comments should be addressed either by making changes or agreeing the request is out of scope for the PR.
+For additions to public APIs committers should wait at least 24 hours before merging to ensure there is no additional feedback from members of the community.

+Requesting changes on a PR indicates a reviewer believes the PR has merit but still needs issues addressed before merging.
+If a reviewer believes the change should not be merged at all and there is nothing the author could do to address the reviewers concerns, the reviewer should explicitly state this on the PR.
+In the rare event that a PR author and reviewers cannot come to a consensus on a PR, the disagreement should be raised to the developer mailing list for further discussion.
+In this context, a reviewer is anyone leaving comments on the PR including contributors, committers and PMC members.

+There are several exceptions to a single committer being able to merge a PR:

+* Behavioral and functional changes to a specification must go through the [Iceberg improvement proposal](#apache-iceberg-improvement-proposals) before any code can be merged.
+* Changes to files under the `format` directory and `open-api/rest-catalog*` are considered specification changes.
+Unless already covered under an Iceberg improvement proposal, specification changes require their own vote (e.g. bug fixes or specification clarifications).
+The vote follows the ASF [code modification](https://www.apache.org/foundation/voting.html#votes-on-code-modification) model and no lazy consensus modifier.
+Grammar, spelling and minor formatting fixes are exempted from this rule.
+Draft specifications (new independent specifications that are going through the Iceberg improvement process) do not require a vote but authors should provide notice on the developer mailing list about substantive changes (the final draft will be subject to a vote).

 ## Apache Iceberg Improvement Proposals